 KAI-KAI FARM is forty acres 9 miles west of I-95 in Martin County's Box Ranch citrus production area.
-There are 20 (net) acres for vegetable production although only about 10 are ready now.
-The farm, initially built between 2003-2011 is of latest design as it incorporates all water conservation and surface water engineering features to mitigate pollution of our rivers and aquifer.
-The ground is virtually flat; and the sandy soil contains about 0.5 to 1% organic matter which increases each year due to compost amendments with every new planting bed.
-Drainage is all on-site and consists of about 1 mile of ditches and two one-acre ponds built to retain several inches of rainfall.
+There are 20 (net) acres for vegetable production.
+The farm, initially built between 2003-2011 is of latest design as it incorporates all water conservation and surface water engineering features to mitigate pollution of our aquifer, rivers, and lagoon.
+The growing areas are virtually flat; and the sandy soil contains about 0.5 to 1% organic matter which increases each year due to compost amendments with every new planting bed.
+Drainage is all on-site with 1 mile of ditches and two one-acre ponds built for over 20 acre feet of rainfall retention.
 The vegetable growing area is regularly laser adjusted with just a small slope for sheet flow drainage of the raised bed system.
-The runoff collects at the headlands (where equipment drives) and "under drains" several inches below the soil surface collect the excess and discharge the filtered water into our grass-lined (filtration) ditches which link to the ponds.
+The runoff collects at the headlands (where equipment drives) and "under drains" several inches below the soil surface percolate the excess and discharge the filtered water into our grass-lined (filtration) ditches which link to the ponds.
 Organic material is saved and recycled back into the growing area.
 The success of our fertilizer and organics retention plan is demonstrated by the high water quality in our detention ponds which have never been treated for algae.
 Our full-time pressurized irrigation system, for the miles of drip tape each season, is supplied by three 4-inch wells each about 85 feet deep.
 The well water, high in calcium carbonate mineral, is somewhat alkaline with a pH of 7.8.
 The site is master planned with 3-phase underground electrical services to four service areas and two other building pads reserved for future construction.
 Over two thousand eucalyptus, juniper, oak, palm and bamboo trees have been planted to provide protection from the frequent winds.
 All the landscaping is irrigated with water-saving drippers and sprinklers.
 Numerous bird houses and Martin County's largest bat house have been built and installed by our good friend Doug Brown.